pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 }
 ```

-### Game Engine & Win Conditions
+## GameEngine & Win Conditions
-The Game Engine library is akin to the people writing on the paper: It tracks whose turn is it, which symbol to play on
+The GameEngine library is akin to actually playing the game on paper.
+It tracks whose turn it is, which symbol to play on which square, if a square is playable, etc. It also has two aliases to the WinConditions Class.
+That way, we can separate the usage of WinCondition solely to the GameEngine, as it's the GameEngine that's supposed to know if the game is over (win or tie).

-what square (or if it can play on).
-It also has two aliases to the WinConditions Class - so we can separate the usage of
+### Building the Game's Engine

-WinCondition solely to the GameEngine, as its the GameEngine that's supposed to know if the game was won or tied.
+#### WinConditions

-hop onto `libs/` and lets create Win Conditions (`win-conditions.js`) first, as we already know how the map is made:
+Hop onto `libs/` and create the `WinConditions` class (`win-conditions.js`) first, as we already know how the map is made:
 ```javascript
 import {createSquare} from './map';
 /** Now that we have our field and our "customized slots", we can define "win conditions" pretty easily */